Arshdeep-Singh-Boparai/E-PANNs/README.md

 The prediction/confidence in the above  Figure is obtained by applying the audio tagging system (E-PANNs) on consecutive short audio segments.

-A sample video can be viewed at: (https://youtu.be/HiZw0pGXGQk)
+### A sample video of demo can be viewed at: (https://youtu.be/HiZw0pGXGQk)